jcbain/gradient_dissents/content/portfolio/denver1.md

 ![Ethnicity Map](/img/post7/neigh_ethn_map.png)
 <sub>*Map 3*: This map displays the most prevalent ethnicity per neighborhood in Denver with the shade of color indicate the proportion of the population.
 When looking at the map, populations are separated by highways and are kept relatively contiguous based on these physical borders.</sub>

 Remember, neighborhoods also tend to get poorer as the proportion of the hispanic population increases while the opposite is true for the white population.
 This means that highways are literally separating opportunity.
 Now, teasing apart economic variables with demographic ones is very difficult.
 The United States has a dark and complicated history with holding back minority populations.
-Highways a
+These are issues that I will begin to tackle in future posts of opportunity and geography.

+This first post doesn't dive into the details about the methods used to carry out this analysis.
+If you are wanting to take a look at the script I used, take a look [here](https://github.com/jcbain/fun_side_projects/tree/master/denver_opportunity).

 #### Footnotes
 1. [HUD Income Levels](https://www.denvergov.org/opendata/dataset/city-and-county-of-denver-hud-income-levels) by *the Office of Economic Development*